-We didn’t know much about Mexico City before moving there last year.
+We didn’t know much about Mexico City before traveling to Mexico for the first time.
 I started writing this post from our temporary apartment in Mexico City but never found the time to finish writing it.
-Travelling to Mexico City was never in our plans at the beginning of 2019.
+Travelling to Mexico City was never in our plans at the beginning of the year.
 We were supposed to go back and live in Mexico for at least an a year.
-But the current world situation has made that a distant possibility.

 As a clueless expat, it was fun to figure out all these aspects of living in Mexico City.
-I did not know what to expect travelling to Mexico City and in this post, I write about all the tips for First-Timers to Mexico City.
-I hope it is helpful for those visiting Mexico City for the first time and for all expats planning to move to Mexico City.
+I did not know what to expect first time travelling to Mexico City and in this post, I write about all the tips for First-Timers to Mexico City.

 Table Of Contents